-Sculpture artists from across the nation are invited to participate in the fourteenth annual National Outdoor Sculpture Competition & Exhibition, which opens in conjunction with the 2019 North Charleston Arts Fest.
+Sculpture artists from across the nation are invited to participate in the fifteenth annual National Outdoor Sculpture Competition & Exhibition, which opens in conjunction with the 2020 North Charleston Arts Fest.
 Up to 14 sculptures will be juried into the exhibit and compete for cash prizes totaling up to $19,750.
 A $1250 honorarium is given to all artists accepted into the show to assist with transportation, installation, de-installation, and incidental expenses.
 Once all pieces are installed, the juror will award Best in Show ($1000), Outstanding Merit ($500), and up to three Honorable Mentions ($250 each).
-The application is only available online and may be accessed via the link at NorthCharlestonArtsFest.com/apply.
+The application is strictly available online and may be accessed via the link at NorthCharlestonArtsFest.com/apply.
 An application fee of $35 allows artists to submit up to four entries.
-Deadline for submissions is Monday, February 25, 2019.
+Deadline for submissions is Tuesday, February 25, 2020.
 Artists in need of assistance with any part of the application process may contact the Cultural Arts Department to schedule a one-on-one meeting, which can be conducted over the phone or in person.

 Organized and presented by the City of North Charleston Cultural Arts Department, this 11 month exhibition offers established and emerging artists the opportunity to display their thought provoking, extraordinary sculptures throughout the picturesque North Charleston Riverfront Park.
 Set on the banks of the Cooper River, Riverfront Park features ten acres of walking paths, a boardwalk and fountain, an expansive lawn with performance pavilion, children’s play areas, and picnic sites.
 An estimated 50,000 people visit this public park annually to enjoy the amenities located in the heart of the city’s arts community.